 Data sharing has been increasingly recognized as a vital prerequisite for scientific research.
-Hence it is advocated that prospective clinical trials be registered in a clinical registry such as Pan African Clinical Trial Registry (PACTR) and South African Clinical Trial Registry (SANCTR) in an effort to reduce publication and reporting bias.
+Therefore, it is advocated that prospective clinical trials be registered in a clinical registry such as Pan African Clinical Trial Registry (PACTR) and South African Clinical Trial Registry (SANCTR) in an effort to reduce publication and reporting bias.
 The World Health Assembly resolution has made it a point to enforce sharing the results of trials in the public domain.
-To promote clinical trial data transparency, PACTR and SANCTR registries collect information on IPD sharing statements as part of the registration process.
+To promote clinical trial data transparency, PACTR and SANCTR registries collect information on individual participant data (IPD) sharing statements as part of the registration process.

-Objectives: We examined the reporting of Individual Participant Data (IPD) sharing plan statements in PACTR, the only African WHO primary registry as well as the national registry SANCTR.
+Objectives: We examined the reporting of IPD sharing plan statements in PACTR, the only African World Health Organization (WHO) primary registry, as well as the national registry SANCTR.

-Methods: We searched and downloaded data in excel format in the clinical registry from 06 September 2022 and 21 September 2022 respectively.
+Methods: We searched and downloaded data in excel format in the clinical registry from 6 September 2022 and 21 September 2022, respectively.
 The total number of records reviewed was n = 2295.
 We assessed the researchers’ responses on the IPD sharing statement field for the studies registered from 2019 to the date of the search.
-Furthermore, we analyzed the IPD sharing statements collected as part of the reporting field in the registries. and we did a descriptive analysis of these findings.
+Furthermore, we analyzed the IPD sharing statements collected as part of the reporting field in the registries, and we completed a descriptive analysis of these findings.